DataMigrators/nextgen.mettleci.io/docs/flow-analysis/flow-rules.md

 Unencrypted passwords are a security risk and should be avoided.

-In DataStage all hardcoded password values are encrypted, and references to parameters are in plain text.
+In DataStage all hard-coded password values are encrypted, and references to parameters are in plain text.
 This rule, therefore, simply needs to exclude:

-- encrypted values, ie: `{dsnextenc}`
+- encrypted values, i.e.: `{dsnextenc}`
-- a parameter that is set as 'encrypted'
+- a parameter that is set as **encrypted**
-- a reference to a parameterset, as the flow configuration does not store the details of parameters inside parametersets
+- a reference to a parameter set, as the flow configuration does not store the details of parameters inside parameter sets

 ---

-## Unique Sort
+## Unique sort

 #### Summary